Rosebud Denovo: Break-in and death

-Response and legacy
+Legacy

 Several protests over Denovo's death were made in the week following the shooting.
 According to her parents, who had come to visit Denovo in July 1992, she had been planning to enroll at Berkeley.
 Although the Office of the Alameda County District Attorney determined the police had acted appropriately in a report released in October, park activists and street people doubted the use of deadly force was justified.
 According to the autopsy report, Denovo was shot at least once in the back; UCPD Chief Victoria Harrison theorized that Denovo may have continued to twist around after she swung the machete at Officer Chew, presenting her back during that shot.

 The city of Berkeley began to renovate People's Park in 1995, following a resolution to ensure cooperation with the University that unanimously passed the city council.
 The volleyball courts at People's Park were removed in 1997.
 That year, Steven Starr and Patrick Dillon completed their screenplay for a film entitled A.K.A.
 Rosebud; Natalie Portman and Monica Keena performed read-throughs (Keena, at the Nuyorican Poets Café) for the lead role.
 A copy of the synopsis and research for the screenplay is held in the Amos Poe Papers collection of the Fales Library at New York University.

 Craig Chew left the OPD and joined the Alameda County Sheriff's Office as an inspector by 2002; later, he was employed by the Alameda County District Attorney, where he serves as Chief of Inspectors since 2021.